 Having known very little about children’s palliative care before their son’s cancer diagnosis and the experience of his final weeks, Benjamin’s parents have since become passionate advocates for it.

 A need to educate doctors

 They write, “There is a definite need to reach out to and educate doctors, medical practitioners and families about the benefits of palliative care; how important the last bit of dignity and sense of peace it brings for patients and families alike.
 Having the support of someone who understands what you are going through and reassuring you that you are doing the best you can do for your child, is invaluable.

 Those last 7 weeks we had with our son was the most terrifying, heart wrenching, but most special time and having the support of Umduduzi, helped us immensely.
 The grief of losing a loved one never goes away and I know, two years on, that we still shed a tear almost every day but sharing Ben’s final moments at home as a family was, and always will be, very special.”

-Nambi is a 13 year old who has written this account of his journey with cancer for Patch.
-Nambi is presently receiving care and support from Umduduzi – Hospice Care for Children and also from Patch Training Coordinator, Tracy Rawlins, who lives nearby.
-Despite spending much of the year in and out of hospitals and at home, Nambi insisted on learning for and writing his Grade 7 exams at the end of the year (2019).
-We were thrilled to hear that he passed all his exams.
-Congratulations Nambi – you should be so proud of yourself!
+Nambi was a 13 year old who wrote this account of his journey with cancer for Patch.
+He was cared for by Umduduzi – Hospice Care for Children and Tracy Rawlins, who lives nearby.
+Despite spending much of the year in and out of hospitals and at home, Nambi insisted on learning for and writing his Grade 7 exams at the end of the year (2019) which he passed.
+Sadly, he passed away on 1 January 2020.

 My name is Thohonolofatso Tebele, also known as Thoni – but some people call me Nambi.
 I want to tell you about how I got sick and what happened after that.